M.G. Siegler •

 $1.5 billion.
 With a 'b'.
 And not for "book".

 I'm not so sure I am.
 At $1.5B, there are only a handful of companies that could afford to pay such fines.
 Certainly OpenAI is one.
-And of course all the tech giants like Google and Meta.
-But could any other model-training startup?
+Maybe xAI.
+And of course all the tech giants like Apple, Amazon, Microsoft, Google, and Meta.
+But could any other startup that has done any level of model training with such data?
 Probably not.

-Holy shit did Dario Amodei just pull a Michael Corleone-like elimination-of-enemies move overnight?
-Was this something he learned from Elon Musk?
+And so I wonder: did Dario Amodei just pull a Michael Corleone-like elimination-of-enemies move overnight?
+Was this a maneuver he learned from Elon Musk?
 Oh, OpenAI wants to convert into a for-profit?
 Let's set a new floor price on that.
 Dario just set a floor price on AI training infringement!

 I'm watching a lot of journalists and writers seem almost euphoric at the news.
 How much is my work worth?!
 Again, not so fast.
 This move may actually jolt the market in a bad way, by taking out would-be competitors for your words.

 Anthropic says it's settling because they didn't want to risk having to spend trillions.
-But they may have had to spend that regardless if the AI Wars continue as they have been.
+That may or may not have come to pass.
+But certainly Anthropic was more likely to have to spend trillions if the AI Wars continue on as they have been these past couple of years, battling so many companies on so many fronts.
 With this move, Anthropic may have just narrowed that field.